RSDKModding/RSDKv3-Decompilation/README.md

   * `mklink /D SDL ..\..\..\dependencies\android\SDL`
 * Open `android/` in Android Studio, install the NDK and everything else that it asks for, and build.

+**The Android build is currently a work-in-progress.
+Unless you're reporting a bug, no support will be given for this build whatsoever.**

 ## PlayStation Vita
 * Ensure you have Docker installed and run the script `build.sh` from `RSDKv3.vita`.
 If you are on Windows, WSL2 is recommended.
   * NOTE: You would need to copy Sonic CD game data into `ux0:data/RSDKv3` to boot the game.